cblcruz/COS_OLD/README.md

 #### Deploying to Azure:
 * 1 Leader node
 * N worker nodes (connected not configured)
 * POV user (povadmin)
 * Azure load balancer (front end IP only)

 #### Deploying on AWS
-* 1 Leader Node
+* 1 Cribl Stream instance - Leader or Single node depending on tfvars seleciton
-* N Worker nodes (connected not configured)
+* N Worker nodes (connected and configured with 2 destinations)
 * Creates a aws_key_pair for SSH use
 * Creates a POV user (povadmin) capable to ssh to all EC2 instances via SSH with root privileges.
-* ELB with the EC2 instances on the Target Group
+* ELB with all EC2 instances on the Target Group (lb_create variable is true in tfvars)
 * S3 bucket with IAM policy applied to the POV user (povadmin)
 * 1 Satallite Box.
 An EC2 instance to host all peripheral services.

 #### Deploying on Docker
-* Splunk deployment, single instance.
-* Elastic deployment with Elasticserch, Kibana, and Logstash.
-* MinIO (Selective via variables)
-* REDIS server (Selective via variables)
-* All containers added to the same network
-* Rsyslog forking data to the Workers

 #### Authentication on Cloud Providers
 All RSA keys generated are ignored by .gitignore these cases are created during runtime